aspnet/AzureSignalR-samples/samples/BlazorChat/README.md

 # Build Blazor Server chat app

-This tutorial shows you how to build and modify a Blazor server app.
+This tutorial shows you how to build and modify a Blazor Server app.
 You'll learn how to:

-> **&#x2713;** Build a simple chat room with Blazor Server App.
+> **&#x2713;** Build a simple chat room with Blazor Server app.
 >
 > **&#x2713;** Modify Razor components.
 >